-FOR GENTLEMEN AND BOYS.
-Black and Colored Kid Top Gaiters and ootees of various kinds for Ladies, Misses and Unildret
+Black and Colored Kid Top Gaiters and Bootees of various kinds for Ladies, Misses and Children.
 FASHIONABLE BONNTS.
 Ribbons of various styles.
 Dress Trimmings, &c. &c.

-HARDWARE CUTLERY, CROCKERY, GROCERIES: Glassware, &c.
+HARDWARE.
+CUTLERY, CROCKERY.
+GROCERIES: Glassware, &c.

-All of which will be sold on the most reason-ble terms for Cash or to prompt-paying custom-ers.
-April 3 6 tf
+able terms for Cash or to prompt-paying custom ers.
+April 3 6 tf SPARTANBURG'S "APOTHECARY'S HALL."

-SPARTANBURG'S

-"APOTHECARY'S HALL."
 THE NEW MEDICINAL.

-DRUG AND CHMICAL STORE.
+DRUG AND CHMICAL STORE IS LOCATED IN SPARTANBURG OPPOSITE THE COURT HOUSE.
+THE COURT HOUSE.

-IS LOCATED IN SPARTANBURG OPPOSITE THE COURT HOUSE.
-THE subscribers respectfully call the attention The subscribers respectfully call the attention of the citizens of Spartanburg, and of the adjacent districts, to their NEW DRUG AND CHEMICAL STORE, located in the village of Spartanburg, where will always be found a full entire management of the store, and all PHAR-MACEUTICAL PREPARATION will be made This gives to the community the assurance that all articles from their store are genuine, and in accordance with the prescribed rules of the U.S. Pharmacopeia.
-They desire also to state that their enable them to receive and supply large orders at very low prices.
+THE subscribers respectfully call the attention of the citizens of Spartanburg, and of the adjacent districts, to their NEW DRUG AND CHEMICAL STORE, located in the village of Spartanburg, where will always be found a full FRESH AND GNUINE MEDICINES. embracing nearly every article usually kept in Drug Mr. HENRY E. HEINITH will have the entire management of the store, and all PHAR-MACEUTICAL PREPARATION will be made by himself, or under his immediate supervision.
+This gives to the community the assurance that all articles from their store are genuine, and in accordance with the prescribed rules of the U.S. enable them to receive and supply large orders at very low prices.
 Physicians, Planters and Mer chants, will do well to call and examine the stock and prices, and judge for themselves.
+THEIR STOCK WILL CONSIST OF DRUGS.
+MEDICINES & CHEMICALS.
+DYE-WOODS, AND DYE-STUFFS.
+OILS, PAINTS & PAINTERS' ARTICLES.
+VARNISHES.
+Window Glass and Putty, Glassware FRENCH, ENGLISH American Perfumery FINE TOILET AND SHAVING SOAPS, TOOTH BRUSHES, PAINT BRUSHES SURGICAL AND DENTAL INSTRUMENTS.